1. The Fabric of Reality and its Continuum

 Image 3a: The Fabric of Reality is the physical continuum that keeps entities together and related according to their order of position and succession.

-In 1997 the British physicist David Deutsch wrote the book ‘The Fabric of Reality – The Science of Parallel Universes and Its Implications’, in which the fundamental state of reality was interpreted according to the quite recent discoveries of Quantum Mechanics.
-Fundamentally, I agree with the systemic approach of that book, according to which reality cannot be reduced to an ultimate principle – that is, it cannot be reduced to an ultimate physical principle; rather, it is the emerging result of a complex system of interacting principles: ‘four strands’, according to the author, that is physical, computational, epistemological and biological/evolutionary principles that mutually operate to determine the meaning and the appearance of reality at large.
-This position has analogies to what I also argue for in this website: in the wake of the philosopher and novelist Robert M. Pirsig, I also say that physical reality is made up of four interacting strands or principles, which I call physicochemical, biological, social and symbolic (see the article On the Structure of Reality).
-In 2004, the American physicist Brian Greene, famous strings theorist and scientific populariser, wrote the book ‘The Fabric of the Cosmos – Space, Time, and the Texture of Reality’, a scientific narration focused on the Physics of the last century and on the concepts through which it is possible to express the fundamental state of reality (space, time, spacetime, physical fields, strings, branes, etc.).
+In 1997, the British physicist David Deutsch published The Fabric of Reality: The Science of Parallel Universes and Its Implications, in which the fundamental state of reality is interpreted in light of the recent discoveries of quantum mechanics.
+I largely agree with the systemic approach of this book, which argues that reality cannot be reduced to a single ultimate principle—specifically, to an ultimate physical principle—but is rather the emergent result of a complex system of interacting principles.
+Deutsch calls them the ‘four strands’: physical, computational, epistemological, and biological/evolutionary principles, which mutually operate to determine the meaning and appearance of reality at large.
+This view parallels what I argue in my own work: following the philosopher and novelist Robert M. Pirsig, I also maintain that physical reality is composed of four interacting strands or principles, which I name physicochemical, biological, social, and symbolic (see the article On the Structure of Reality).

 Image 3b: The Fabric of Reality as ‘Archi-texture‘ – the grounding territory for architectural forms.
-Meta-project for the Vaxjo Tennis Hall, Alessandro Calvi Rollino Architetto
+Meta-project for the Vaxjo Tennis Hall, Alessandro Calvi Rollino Architetto.

 Image 4: Physical Matter understood as the place of actualized processes after which material/dimensional, situational and temporal properties emerge from the continuum.